 - MeDical (MD) Codes.

-The application of anatomy, cosmetic treatment modalities, and aesthetic theories demonstrates a professional respect for your safety and appearance.
+Knowledge of anatomy, non-surgical cosmetic treatment modalities and techniques, and application of aesthetic theories demonstrates a professional respect for your safety and appearance.